-Student A joins a group of people making fun of Student B’s online photo because they think they’ll never hang-out.
+- Student A joins a group of people making fun of Student B’s online photo because they think they’ll never hang out.
 A week later, classes are changed and partners assigned for projects.
-Student A is assigned to work with Student B for 3 weeks.
+Student A is assigned to work with Student B for three weeks.

-Student A posts a joke about violence and drugs intended for close friends.
-Their friend’s family member sees the post and contacts school administrators who investigate and call the police.
+- Student C posts a joke about violence and drugs intended for close friends.
+His or her friend’s family member sees the post and contacts school administrators, who investigate and then call the police.

 Consider the context